trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Android is supported by using a USB on-the-go (OTG) adapter.
 There are two types of OTG adapters that can be purchased USB Micro and USB C.

 Since the OnlyKey is essentially detected by Android as a keyboard, the username / password / Yubikey® OTP login features will work without any apps.

-With the OnlyKey Android app additional features like FIDO U2F, TOTP, and OpenPGP are supported.
-Get the app from [Google Play here](https://play.google.com/store/apps/details?id=to.crp.android.onlykeyu2f).
+The TOTP feature requires the correct time in order to generate correct codes.
+In order to set the time on OnlyKey browse to https://apps.crp.to from Chrome or Firefox in Android before trying to login.

 #### [Purchase USB C to USB 3 OTG in OnlyKey Store](https://onlykey.io/collections/all/products/usb-c-to-usb-a-otg-adapter) {#usb-c-to-usb-3-otg-adapter}